-Thanksgiving kicks off the holiday season with lots of food, family and laughter.
-Our family is no exception.
+Thanksgiving kicks off the holiday season with lots of food, family and laughter for your dogs and families.

-Our dogs have always been a part of the family.
-You can dress your dog up with these cute Thanksgiving Collars or Bandana's to add to the festivities.
+You can even dress your dog up with these cute Thanksgiving collars or Thanksgiving Bandana's for the dog to add to the festivities.

 Thanksgiving Safety Tips for Family and Pets